East Belfast F.C.

 East Belfast Football Club is a Northern Irish, intermediate football club playing in the Premier Division of the Northern Amateur Football League.
 The club is based in East Belfast.
-Long-standing members of the Amateur League, they have been champions of that league nine times, also winning the league's two main knockout tournaments; the Clarence Cup (seven times) and the Border Regiment Cup (three times).
+Long-standing members of the Amateur League, they have been champions of that league ten times, also winning the league's two main knockout tournaments; the Clarence Cup (seven times) and the Border Regiment Cup (three times).